 More Than Just an Air Conditioner

 An air conditioner does more than just cool the air in your home – it helps to regulate the temperature within your house, acts as a dehumidifier, and can remove allergens and particles from the air through an onboard filter in your air conditioning system.
-Air conditioning isn’t just a luxury for the modern American – it’s a necessary component of life, and its invention has greatly improved the quality of life for those in the US and in the industrialized world.
+Air conditioning isn’t just a luxury for the modern American – it’s a necessary component of life, and its invention has greatly improved the quality of life for those in the US and the industrialized world.